Sotsgorod: Cities for Utopia: Critical analysis

-In the end, what the viewers get from this film is probably what they already more or less anticipated from the very beginning: that conditions in the Soviet Union were hostile, both to its own people and foreigners, and that even now life is rather bleak in this region.
-The stagnation of these cities is readily shown by transitioning between scenes of the past and present.
-At one point in the film kindergartners in Magnitogorsk were shown marching around a practice room and performing exercises.
-The rigidity of this scene parallels a scene of miners from the 1930s, who were also participating in mass exercises.
-It is as if the regimented lifestyle of the Soviet era has not changed and continues to persist to today.
-Other footages from 1995 also displayed scenes of similar dreariness, using winter's natural bleakness to exacerbate the severity of the scenes.
-Smoke and steam from factories shrouded the sky, children are shown smoking on playgrounds, and even the last scene at the disco in Orsk is eerily dark and seemingly uncomfortable.
-What were supposed to be socialist utopias ended up being grey, soot-covered, desolate cities decades later.
-By looking at the quality of day-to-day lives, the film attempts to measure the success of the ideals of the architects.
-The director rather clearly concludes that the urbanization and modernization of Siberia was a failure, at least from the point of view of a westerner.
+Finally what viewers may get from this film is perhaps what they may have anticipated from the very beginning: that conditions in the Soviet Union were hostile, both to its own people and foreigners, and that, even now, life is rather bleak in this region [citation needed].
+The stagnation of these cities is made clear by transitions between scenes of the past and present.
+At one point in the film, kindergartners in Magnitogorsk were shown marching around a practice room and performing exercises.
+The rigidity of this scene parallels a scene of miners from the 1930s, who were also participating in communal exercise activities.
+This may give the viewer the idea that the regimented lifestyle of the Soviet era continues to persist to this day [citation needed].

+Other footage from 1995 also reveals similarly downbeat scenes, using by winter's natural bleakness to exacerbate the severity of the images.
+Smoke and steam from factories shrouds the sky, children are shown smoking in playgrounds, and even the final scene at a disco in Orsk seems eerily dark and uncomfortable.
+What were initially planned as socialist utopias eventually became grey, soot-covered, desolate cities decades later.
+By looking at the quality of people's everyday lives, the film attempts to measure the success of the ideals of the architects.
+The director rather concludes that the urbanization and modernization of Siberia was a failure, at least from a western viewpoint [citation needed].